cosmoarunn/zmq-nodejs-guide/src/zmq/structural-elements.md

     style id2 fill:#bbf,stroke:#f66,stroke-width:2px,color:#fff,stroke-dasharray: 5 5
 </mermaid>

+However, ZeroMQ allows you to start a client without starting a server.
+Seems sorcery, ain't it?
+The logic is simple.
+When you call a server socket's `bind` method, the endpoint just becomes available even the server is still starting up.
+The client with a `connect` method feels the connection exists and the client node can start to communicate to the server socket.
+But at somepoint, the server should become alive before client messages queue up and stacked on a himalayan range at the server end.
+Once the bind is complete, the endpoint is functional, ZeroMQ delivers messages efficiently.

+Thats how ZeroMQ sockets are programmed to exhibit intelligence to avoid our usual mistakes in the distributed computing.

 ## Messages
 The information that is transported from one endpoint to another.
 The Message is bi-directional.
-If a client request something, it's still a Message.
 A standard ZMQ message contains three basic frames, viz., Identity Frame, Empty delimiter Frame and Data Frame.

 ## Message Envelope